The 9 Types

 Growth: 4s need to appreciate what is positive in life, accept themselves as lovable, stop paying too much attention in their feelings and needs to have a unique identity.

-Enneagram Type 4 Exemplar: (back to top)
+Enneagram Type 4 Exemplar:

 Type 5 is perceptive, original, provocative, and paranoid.
 They seek information and want to understand everything to master the game.
 They may be wise, open-minded and insightful, but can also be detached, abstract, anti-social and overly private.